-International Cooperation and Assistance Division S/49/98 14 May 1998 ENGLISH only

-AN INVITATION TO PROPOSE CANDIDATES FOR A NINE-DAY COURSE FOR PERSONNEL INVOLVED IN THE IMPLEMENTATION OF THE CHEMICAL WEAPONS CONVENTION

-- 1. In late summer 1998 the Secretariat will hold a nine-day course for personnel involved in the implementation of the Chemical Weapons Convention.
+OPCW Technical Secretariat International Cooperation and Assistance Division S/93/99 1 February 1999 ENGLISH only AN INVITATION TO PROPOSE CANDIDATES FOR A NINE-DAY BASIC COURSE FOR PERSONNEL INVOLVED IN THE IMPLEMENTATION OF THE CHEMICAL WEAPONS CONVENTION - 1.
+In June 1999 the Technical Secretariat will hold one nine-day course for personnel of National Authorities involved in the implementation of the Chemical Weapons Convention.
+This basic course is intended for individuals with little or no previous involvement with the implementation of the Convention.
 The course curriculum is presented in annex 1 to this document. - 2.
-The course will be held at the Netherlands Defence College (Instituut Defensie Leergangen) in Ypenburg, near The Hague, the Netherlands, from 24 August to 1 September 1998.
-The course fee will be NLG 1,000 per person, which includes all meals, medical insurance, the costs of course materials and handouts, and course-related travel within the Netherlands.
+The courses will be held at the Netherlands Defence College (Instituut Defensie Leergangen) at Ypenburg, just outside The Hague, the Netherlands, from 7 15 June 1999.
+The fee for the course will be NLG 1200 per person, which includes accommodation, food, medical insurance, course materials and handouts, and course-related travel within the Netherlands.
 The fee does not include the costs of travel to and from the Netherlands, and is payable in advance. - 3.
-The course has been designed for the personnel of National Authorities who could face a multitude of responsibilities when preparing for and actually implementing the Convention.
+The course has been designed for the personnel of National Authorities who could face or are facing a multitude of responsibilities when preparing for and actually implementing the Convention.
 It should be noted that the course will not be able to cover the more specialised needs of CW "possessor" Member States of the OPCW. - 4.
-The course consists of four modules.
-Module A focuses on introductory aspects and is suitable for participants with a limited background knowledge of the Chemical Weapons Convention.
-Module B deals with declaration issues, and module C with inspection issues.
-For both of these modules the participants will require some background knowledge of the Convention, perhaps gained from the introductory module A. Finally, module D deals with example applications. - 5.
-The participants can select in advance if they wish to follow the course from the beginning of module A,, or would prefer to commence from the more advanced module B. - 6.
 Throughout the course, the language of instruction will be English.
 It will not be possible for participants to follow the course unless they have a good working knowledge of that language.
-No interpretation facilities of any kind will be provided.

-- 7. Extensive background material on the subjects covered by the course will be made available to the participants upon confirmation of participation, to allow them to prepare themselves for the course.
-Upon request, this material may be sent to the respective missions in The Hague and Brussels to be forwarded to participants. - 8.
+No interpretation facilities of any kind will be provided. - 5.
+Extensive background material on the subjects covered by the course will be made available to the participants upon confirmation of participation, to allow them to prepare themselves for the course.
+Upon request, this material may be sent to the respective missions in The Hague and Brussels to be forwarded to the participants. - 6.
 The Secretariat expects to be able to sponsor a limited number of candidates nominated by the Member States of the OPCW, to cover their travel costs and course fees.
 When proposing candidates for the course, Member States should specify whether sponsorship is a precondition for their participation.
-Participants of previous courses for personnel of National Authorities arranged by the Secretariat will not be considered for sponsorship. - 9.
-The Member States of the OPCW which have not sent participants to any such courses previously organised by the Secretariat are particularly encouraged to submit candidates for the present course.
-One candidate from each such Member State will be given priority. - 10.
+Participants of previous courses for personnel of National Authorities arranged by the Technical Secretariat will not be considered for sponsorship. - 7.
+The Member States of the OPCW which have not sent participants to any such courses previously organised by the Technical Secretariat are particularly encouraged to nominate candidates for this basic course.
+One candidate from each such Member State will be given priority. - 8.
 Applications from signatory States on behalf of candidates who will participate at their own expense are also encouraged.
-The number of places available for candidates from signatory States may, however, be limited. - 11.
-Member States and signatory States are invited to submit the names of candidates for participation in the course to the Secretariat not later than 17 July 1998.
+The number of places available for candidates from signatory States may, however, be limited. - 9.
+Member States and signatory States are invited to submit the names of candidates for participation in the courses to the Secretariat not later than 23 April 1999.
 Applications received after that date will normally not be considered.
-All applications, together with the information requested in the form presented in Annex 2, should be addressed to the Director, International Cooperation and Assistance Division, OPCW, Johan de Wittlaan 32, 2517 AR The Hague, The Netherlands.
-Applications may also be submitted by fax (+31-70-306 3535) or by e-mail (webmaster@opcw.org). - 12.
-Additional information pertaining to the course may be obtained from the International Cooperation and Assistance Division of the OPCW, which can be contacted as specified in the previous paragraph.
+All applications, together with the information requested in the form presented in annex 2, should be addressed to the Director, International Cooperation and Assistance Division, OPCW, Johan de Wittlaan 32, 2517 JR The Hague, the Netherlands.
+Applications may also be submitted by fax (+31-70-306 3535) or by e-mail (webmaster@opcw.org). - 10.
+Additional information pertaining to the course may be obtained from the International Cooperation and Assistance Division of the OPCW, at the contact number and addresses specified in paragraph 9 above.
+Annexes (English only):